 Sung pottery from The Tanjung Simpang Shipwreck (AD.
 960-1127)

-A 1000 year-old wreck site providing Archeology and Art history with new information
+A 1000 year-old wreck site providing archeology and art history with new information

 The Tanjung Simpang shipwreck site, the oldest in Malaysian waters, was unusual in many ways.
 It was the only site the company discovered in shallow water and close to shore.
 The site was heavily looted by local fishermen.
 Despite this looting, a number of Sung dynasty ceramic wares and few hundred kilos of pottery shards were recovered together with bronze gongs.
-Some of these gongs were signed with Chinese characters, painted on the reverse.
+Some of these gongs were signed with Chinese characters, painted on the reverse

 It has been known for a long time that the ancient Chinese potters made markings in the base of his pots to identify each individuals wares after its firing.
 These markings are referred to as "potters marks".